adrianbj/ProcessCodeTester/README.md

 ###Installation

-Install as normal, then move the included file "code_tester.php" to your site's templates folder.
+* Install as normal, then move the included file "code_tester.php" to your site's templates folder.

-Depending on your sites template structure, you may want to edit this file.
+* Depending on your sites template structure, you may want to edit this file.
 I have set it up using the head.inc and foot.inc approach that is used in PW's default profile.
 There are detailed instructions in the file to make it easy to modify as needed if you prefer using a single main.inc or other approach.
+* Install the ACE Text Editor module if you want syntax highlighting.

 That's It!